James-Njuguna-Nganga/Modules-in-Js/README.md

-  # A SIMPLE E-Commerce Application
+  # A SIMPLE E-Commerce project to show modules concept in Javascript

 This is a simple e-commerce application built with Node.js.
 It allows users to add products, place orders, and manage user authentication and roles.